istio/istio.io/content/en/docs/reference/config/analysis/ist0102/index.md

 {{< /text >}}

 It is strongly recommended to explicitly define the desired injection behavior.
-Forgetting to annotate a namespace is a common cause of errors.
+Forgetting to add labels to a namespace is a common cause of errors.